 - Total area surveyed in acres

 - Professional cultural resource survey report.
-At a minimum, all field surveyors must possess a BA or BS in anthropology with an emphasis in archaeology (exception- see Minimum Qualifications).
+At a minimum, all field surveyors must possess a BA or BS in anthropology with an emphasis in archaeology (exception- see page 4).
 At a minimum, the supervisor who is in the field and supervises the field survey, interprets the results of the field survey, determines the cultural resource recommendation, and produces the cultural survey report must possess an MA or MS in anthropology with an emphasis in archaeology.
 Supervisors must accompany and oversee all field surveyors during the fieldwork.
 With the first cultural resource survey report, include curriculum vitaes for all project archaeologists and identify work performed.
-See Standards for an outline of the documentation required in a standard cultural resource survey report.
+See page 3 for an outline of the documentation required in a standard cultural resource survey report.

 C. USGS topographic and/or aerial maps locating project area within the: 1) state, 2)

 - USGS topographic and/or aerial maps specifically locating: 1) project APE, 2) project staging areas outside of APE, 3) access road, and 4) location of all archaeological and historic sites in and in close vicinity of the project APE.
 Please do not submit hand drawn or hand annotated maps.

 - GLO maps for project area, please include both late 19th century and early 20th century maps and identify project APE on maps.

 - Project site plan map indicating location of screened shovel tests (please label shovel tests with identification number on maps).
 Please do not submit hand drawn or hand annotated maps.
 Shovel test minimum width is 30 cm.
 Shovel test minimum depth is 20 cm beyond sterile soil.
 If terminated before sterile soil is reached, please provide an explanation either in the text or in the shovel test log.
 Excavated shovel tests must be screened using a 0.25 in mesh screen, dug in stratigraphic or 10 cm levels, and measurements must be recorded in centimeters.
 Please refer to the Archaeological Survey Standards for density of shovel testing.

 G. Table listing shovel test locations, width (cm), actual depth (cm) of each level, soils of each level, and results.